Ani ng Dangal

 Ani ng Dangal or "Harvest of Honors" is an organizational award given by the National Commission for Culture and the Arts, an agency under the Office of the President of the Republic of the Philippines.
 It is an annual event in the Philippines celebrated as a highlight and concluding rite of the Philippine Arts Festival.

 Philippine Arts Festival

 February of every year is National Arts Month in the Philippines.
-Then President Corazon C. Aquino made this declaration in 1991 via Presidential Decree 683.
+Then President Corazon C. Aquino made this declaration in 1991 via Presidential Decree No. 683.
 For two decades the NCCA has been supporting various local projects and special events during National Arts Month to showcase the best of the Philippine artistic and cultural scene.

 In 2009, the NCCA elevated what has been a national undertaking into a consolidated international event that is the Philippine Arts Festival (PAF).
 PAF is the NCCA's contribution to the celebration of National Arts Month.
 Its tagline is “Ani ng Sining”, and the festival has proven through the years that is indeed a harvest for the arts.

 The Ani ng Dangal is given to a natural-born Filipino artist or group that has reaped top honors in international events.
 Its coverage includes the seven art disciplines: